t-lanigan/hadoop-and-map-reduce/README.md

 Look inside the bash script file to get a list of all the commands used.

+To increase performance, see the notes below for use of combiners with the mappers and reducers.

 To observe the in progress jobs, go to localhost:50030 on your web brower in the virtual machine.

 ## Explaination of Projects